 Paste in the copied code and click next.

-On the Microsoft Pick an account screen click on the Azure AD admin account you wish to use to deploy the SquaredUp setup application.
+On the Microsoft Sign in or Pick an account screen login with the Azure AD admin account you wish to use to deploy the SquaredUp setup application.

-You should see a message confirming that that you have signed in to the SquaredUp for Azure Setup application.
+You will see a message confirming that that you have signed in to the SquaredUp for Azure Setup application.
 Close this tab.

 Return to the tab showing the SquaredUp setup screen.
-After a few seconds it should say that SquaredUp is correctly configured for Azure AD Authentication.
+After a few seconds it will say that SquaredUp is correctly configured for Azure AD Authentication.

 A privileged user will see a checkbox to 'Consent on behalf of your organisation'.
 Enabling this will grant these permissions for all users and disable this dialogue for future first time logins.
 For more information see SquaredUp Setup enterprise application.